sharoncornelius/idpf-specification/idpf_specification.md

     __le32 addr_low;
     };
 ```
-## Mailbox queues (Device Backed or SW emulated)
+## Mailbox Queues (Device Backed or SW Emulated)

 The driver holds a transmit and receive mailbox queue pair for communication with the CP.

 For both RX and TX queues the interface is like the “In order, single queue model” (see RX In order single queue model and TX In order single queue model) LAN (Local Area Network) queue with the following exceptions:

 * TX mailbox:
-  * The Maximum packet size is 4KB.
+  * The maximum packet size is 4KB.
   * Packet is pointed by a single 32B descriptor.
 Packet data resides in a single buffer.
   * Packet can be a zero-byte packet (in that case, the descriptor does not point to a data buffer).
-  * Device reports completion (descriptor write back) for every mailbox packet/descriptor, which will be received into the RX Mailbox queue.
+  * Device reports completion (descriptor write back) for every mailbox packet/descriptor, which will be received into the RX mailbox queue.
 * RX mailbox:
   * SW fills the RX queue with 32B descriptors that point to 4KB buffers.
-  * The Maximum packet size is 4KB.
+  * The maximum packet size is 4KB.
 RX packet data resides in a single buffer.
   * Packet can be a zero-byte packet (in that case, data buffer remains empty).
   * RX mailbox is set by device as fast drop in absence of sufficient RX descriptors/buffers posted by the driver, in order to avoid DDoS and blocking of the pipe.

 The mailbox queues CSRs (Control Status Registers) are in fixed addresses and are described in Appendix Section [- PF/VF- Mailbox Queues]().

-## Mailbox descriptor formats
+## Mailbox Descriptor Formats

 Both queues use the same descriptor structure for command posting (TX descriptor format) and command completion (RX descriptor format).
 All descriptors and commands are defined using little endian notation with 32-bit words.
 Drivers using other conventions should take care to do the proper conversions.

 Mailbox commands are
-* Indirect – commands, which in addition to Descriptor info, can carry an additional payload buffer of up to 4KB (pointed by “Data address high/low”).
+* Indirect – commands, which in addition to descriptor info, can carry an additional payload buffer of up to 4KB (pointed by “Data address high/low”).

-### Generic Descriptor fields description
+### Generic Descriptor Fields Description

 | Name | Bytes.Bits | Description |
 | ---- | ---------- | ----------- |